Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 Texas vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Sunday's contest features the Texas Longhorns (29-8) and the Miami Hurricanes (28-7) matching up at T-Mobile Center (on March 26) at 5:05 PM.
-This matchup, according to our computer prediction, will result in a 77-71 victory for Texas.
+Sunday's game between the Texas Longhorns (29-8) and Miami Hurricanes (28-7) going head-to-head at T-Mobile Center has a projected final score of 77-71 (according to our computer prediction) in favor of Texas, who is listed as a small favorite by our model.
+The game will start at 5:05 PM ET on March 26.

-Based on our computer prediction, Texas is projected to cover the point spread (4.5) against Miami (FL).
-The two teams are expected to go under the 149.5 over/under.
+According to our computer prediction, Texas is projected to cover the spread (3.5) versus Miami (FL).
+The two teams are projected to come in below the 149.5 total.

 Texas vs. Miami (FL) Game Info & Odds